digitalocean/pydo/CONTRIBUTING.md

     poetry shell
     ```

-### Using `make` commands to re-generate the client.
+### Using `make` commands to re-generate the client

 1. Remove the previous generated code.

     ```sh
     make clean
     ```

 2. Re-download the latest DO OpenAPI 3.0 Specification.

     ```sh
     make download-spec
     ```

 3. Generate the client

     ```sh
     make generate
     ```